 For some reason, the west coast of Northland isn't as popular as the east coast.
-I'd been living in New Zealand for over 10 years before I finally made it up there, deciding I wanted to explore the rugged coastline of Hokianga.
-I'd been to various beaches on the Northland's east coast over a dozen times over the years, all calm seas and white sand.
-But the west coast was something different, something special.
+I've been living in New Zealand for over 15 years before I finally make it up there.
+Northland's east coast is beautiful; all calm seas and white sand.
+But the west coast is something different, something special.

 And the feeling of travelling through undiscovered places persists during our travels in the region.
-We stay in just outside of Omapere, in an eco-hut in the bush.
+We stay just outside of Omapere, in a beautiful eco-lodge in the bush.
 It's not as rustic as it sounds, with a Scandinavian design, egg-shaped bath and huge windows with views of the ocean and the distinctive sandbank.
 We can see the gentle ripple on the shore and the wilder waves further out.
 A wharf across the road cuts into the ocean, only small boats bobbing at its side.

-Not far from where we're staying is the Pakia Hill lookout point.
+Not far from where we're staying is the Pakia Hill lookout point, one of my favourite places in New Zealand.
 It's wild and incredibly beautiful, with rugged ocean views and thick bush - some trees bent and leaning from the force of the wind.
 It's one of those places where you feel like you're standing on the edge of the world; far away from everyday life.

-Then we stop at Opononi, a small town which became famous one summer in the mid-fifties due to the arrival of Opo the Dolphin.
+We stop at Opononi, a small town which became famous one summer in the mid-fifties.
 That summer, a dolphin swam into the harbour and played with the swimmers on the beach.
-Featured on TV, she soon became a national icon, before tragically dying at the end of the summer (probably mistakenly killed by someone fishing with dynamite.
+Featured on TV, Opo the Dolphin soon became a national icon.
+Tragically, she died at the end of the summer, probably mistakenly killed by someone fishing with dynamite.
 Her memorial statue is outside the Opononi Hotel and she is buried just a few meters away.